bmc-eng/LLMFinancialAnalyst/readme.md

 3. Comparison of models to the base
 4. Creation of an agentic model that takes into account news and industry reports (also fine tune an open source model for financial statement analysis)

 Agentic model will have: Earnings direction, drivers of earnings analysis from industry reports, peer group analysis, stock valuation model.
-This will make a prediction on the whether the stock is valued
+This will make a prediction on the whether the stock is valued correctly.

+## Research Objectives
+To build on the work of Kim et al (2024), Xu et al (2025), Zhang, Zhao et al (2024) to produce a multi-agentic financial analyst system that is backtested and creates long-term (3 month) investment decisions.

+## Running the Project
+This project requires Bloomberg Lab for Enterprise to run.
+It will require

 ## Build Steps
 The deliverables for this project are: